AlphaCloudX/AlphaCloudX/README.md

 <h3 align="center">Current first year student at the University Of Guelph</h3>
 <h6 align="center">Major In Computer Science, Minor In Applied Geomatics</h6>

-I’m currently working on developing a front end website with NextJs and React for my various projects
+I’m currently working on developing various projects using ML

 Some of my past projects include:
 - AI-powered Image Upscaler Using Python For Any Hardware leveraging Direct-Ml for TensorFlow